America’s first allies

 Since the American Revolution, Oneidas have fought in every American military conflict, memorializing their longstanding support, friendship and reverence for the United States and the values it holds.

+The eagle – perhaps the same eagle that keeps vigil atop the Tree of Peace – carries 13 arrows in one talon, denoting the unity of the several states, and an olive branch, denoting respect for peace, in the other.
 The Haudenosaunee Great Law had a tremendous impact on the forthcoming U.S. Constitution in its unification of people — that together we are stronger as one.
 That spirit led to the new country’s independence.

-A sacred bond was formed when the Oneida Indian Nation chose to support the American colonists.
 As the only nation of the Haudenosaunee Confederacy to side with the fledgling colonists, the Oneidas made the crucial and fateful decision to go against their brothers and sisters.
 It was an excruciatingly tough decision, but one based on how it would affect the seventh generation to come.
+And as we look back seven generations today, the Oneida Indian Nation continues to stand side-by-side with the United States of America.

 Oneida Indian Nation Members continue to serve in the United States military, a legacy of service that goes back to the founding of the country.
 We take great pride in this interminable bond and honor all Oneidas that choose to protect our country’s freedom at home and abroad.